Retirement Program FAQ

 If you have less than 10 years of creditable service and voluntarily resign, you will receive three percent interest on your contributions for each year.

 If you have 10 or more years of creditable service and voluntarily resign you will receive 100 percent of the accrued “regular interest” for each year.
 Regular interest is determined annually by the Public Employee Retirement Administration Commission (PERAC) and the Commissioner of Banks and is comparable to that of a passbook savings account.
-The regular interest rate for 2012 was set at 0.1%.
-However with more than 10 years of creditable service you are vested and potentially eligible for a future retirement allowance.
+The regular interest rate for 2014 was set at 0.1%.
+Please note that if you have more than 10 years of creditable service you are vested and potentially eligible for a future retirement allowance.
 You should carefully consider any decision to withdraw your funds.

 If you are involuntarily terminated, in most cases, you will receive 100 percent of the accrued regular interest for each year regardless of your length of service.
 If you have over 10 years of creditable service you could be eligible to receive a future retirement allowance.
 Contact retirement staff to discuss your options.